appanp/supply-chain-fundas/supply_chain_terminology.md

 Wave picking is useful for both low-pick and high-pick operations.
 For low-pick operations, wave picking reduces the number of trips workers take back and forth.
 For high-pick operations, warehouse managers couple wave picking with zone picking to run the most efficient workflow possible.
 For more info, refer to [this link](https://www.logiwa.com/blog/warehouse-wave-picking).

-**Wave Planning/Management**: TODO.
-This is a WMS feature.
+**Wave Planning/Management**: A process and WMS capability in which groups of orders from the overall order pool are selected for processing (order picking) based on attributes of the orders.
+For example, pick “waves” might be based on outbound carrier schedules, order priority, store groups in retail or many other variables.
+In advanced Warehouse Management solutions, wave selection criteria can be pre-configured and automatically released based on a schedule.
+The WMS should also be able to trigger needed forward pick replenishments for the wave before it is released, and to balance work in creating the wave between different processing areas, such piece and case picking.
+There should also be flexibility in working across waves as needed, without needing to complete one wave before the next is released.
+For more info, refer to [this link](https://www.yash.com/blog/sap-ewm-with-wawe-management/).

+**Workstation/Ports**: Place where manual labourer does the tasks assigned to each one of them.
+For moreinfo, refer to [this link](https://www.autostoresystem.com/system/workstations).

 **Yard Management**: Yard management is the act of planning, controlling, organizing, and guiding vehicles, containers, and other methods of transport to the optimal dock or location in the yard of a distribution center or warehouse to efficiently move goods from the warehouse to the point of transportation.
 When executed properly, it optimizes the flow of vehicles and cargo within the on-premises yard.
 This is an optional warehouse operation.
-For more info, refer to [this link](https://www.manh.com/our-insights/resources/articles/what-is-yard-management).
+For more info, refer to [this link](https://www.manh.com/our-insights/resources/articles/what-is-yard-management) and this [Fourkites' What is a Yard Management System?](https://www.fourkites.com/yard-management-system/).

 **Yard Management System (YMS)**: Yard Management System, or YMS is a software solution designed to monitor the movement of trailers in the yard and dock of a facility, distribution center, or warehouse.
 Yard Management Systems can create valuable opportunities for agility and efficiency by filling the visibility gaps in your operations between transportation and warehouse.
 For more info, refer to this link](https://www.fourkites.com/yard-management-system/).